jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 ## What is Azure Synapse Analytics
 Azure Synapse Analytics is a limitless analytics service that brings together data integration, enterprise datawarehousing and big data analytics.
-It is a single window where you can do data ingestion, transformations and visulaization.
+It is a single window where you can do data ingestion, transformations and visualization.
 It also provides storage as well as developmemnt, monitoring, managememnt and security capabilities.

 ## Project Requirements
 The requirements for the execution of this project will be broken down into 5 different segements with each segment having its own unique statement problems.
 #### 1. Data Discovery Requiremetns
 * We should be able to explore the raw data set to ensure data quality and integrity.
-* Data Analysts should be able to to also explore the data, which means schema on data needs to be applied.
+* Data Analysts should be able to also explore the data, which means schema on data needs to be applied.
 This will enhance understanding of the dataset and extract busineess value from them.
 * Data Analyst should be able to explore the data and query them using T-SQL.
 #### 2. Data Ingestion Requirements
 * Ingested data should be stored in columnar file format like parquet for better performance with analytical queries.